agapebondservant/tap-data/workshop/content/mlops-demo-overview.md

 ```

 From the **Type of ML Platform** dropdown, select **ML Notebook and Experimentation**.
 A list of configurable entries should be displayed, as well as
-a link to the official documentation for the Airflow package.
+a link to the official documentation for the Jupyterhub package.
 For this exercise, we'll only update the **proxy.ingress.hostname** field.
 Replace the entry in the **proxy.ingress.hostname** field with the domain address shown below:
 ```copy
 jupyter-{{ session_namespace }}.{{ DATA_E2E_BASE_URL }}